 (e) to protect children from exploitation in employment.

-[(f) deleted]

 [Section 6 amended by No. 19 of 2007 s.
 64.]

 Division 2 — General principles relating to children

 7. Principle that best interests of child paramount

 In performing a function or exercising a power under this Act in relation to a child, a person or the Court must regard the best interests of the child as the paramount consideration.